AmericanRedCross/workflows/qgis_print_composer_tricks.md

 For finishing touches, QGIS can actually do a lot more than you'd expect.

-There's a basic shapes-drawing feature (no custom polygons, unfortunately) that allows you to add effects like drop shadow, inner glow, etc:
+There's a basic shapes-drawing feature ~~(no custom polygons, unfortunately)~~ (Update: custom polygons are here!
+Time to update my version of Q) that allows you to add effects like drop shadow, inner glow, etc:

 ![] (https://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/title.gif)